 Faculty contacts serve as advisers to those students who have an interest in the given concentration.
 You should feel free to contact these faculty with questions.

-B) At least two of the remaining three required courses for the concentration must be chosen from the following:
+B) At least two of the remaining three courses for the concentration must be chosen from the following list:

 - MOB 3580 Negotiations